Fall back to the static mirrors

 - Carrenza (

-Everyone with production access can connect to the mirrors.
+Everyone with production access can connect to the VCloud mirror in Carrenza.
 Unfortunately, adding and removing accounts is a manual process in govuk_mirror-puppet hieradata.

-The static mirror is hosted as two pairs of machines running a webserver.
-One pair is hosted with Skyscape and the other is with Carrenza.
+VCloud: the static mirror is hosted as two pairs of machines running a webserver.
+This is hosted with Carrenza.
 The suppliers page has their details.

 Updates to the mirror